Name | Contains | Part of | Tags | Language | Key Info | Status |

 communicationflightlevel-1 | en-us | Overview of a hub and spoke network structure, commonly used in organizations and transportation. | Done | |||

-en-us | Practices are adaptable, experience-based approaches that help solve recurring problems in work systems and promote effective organizational methods. | Done | ||||
+en-us | Practices are adaptable, experience-based approaches for solving recurring work system problems, emphasizing common sense and context-specific application. | Done | ||||

 en-us | Principles are foundational rules that guide decision-making in organizations, helping to adapt solutions to unique challenges. | Done | ||||